mjheitland/tfvpce/README.md

 This Terraform project shows how to specify and deploy the following components:
 + 1 keypair (run ssh-keygen in your home folder to create a key "~/.ssh/tfvpce/id_rsa.pub")
-+ 1 service provider in a private VPC (no internet conenction):
++ 2 service providers in a private VPC (no internet conenction):
+    - ec2 "provider1" running a web server that returns "provider1" in one subnet and AZ
-    - ec2 "provider" running a web server that returns "provider"
+    - ec2 "provider2" running a web server that returns "provider2" in another subnet and AZ
     - network load balancer
     - VPC endpoint service (uses internally a private VPC link)
 + 1 service consumer in a public VPC (with internet connection via internet gateway)